ShVerni/UltimateDoorbell/README.md

 ## Web Interface

 After the first flash you need to setup the web interface.
 There are two ways to do this:
-1. Copy the the `www` folder to the SD card, if using one
+1. Copy the `www` folder to the SD card, if using one

 Or if you are using the onboard flash storage or can't access the SD card